harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 Make sure you complete all the steps in the stage.
-Incomplete Yaml will not be allowed to navigate or move further .
+Incomplete Yaml will not be allowed to navigate or move further.

 ### DELEGATE

 **Issue:**

-Does the Harness delegate running in K8s support node architecture using ARM64?
+Does the Harness delegate running in Kubernetes support node architecture using ARM64?

 **Solution:**

-We are not providing the binaries for the client tools in arm64, you would need to build your custom docker image to already have the arm64 binaries in client-tools, under the same path we expect.
+1. We are not providing the binaries for the client tools in arm64, you would need to build your custom docker image to already have the arm64 binaries in client-tools, under the same path we expect.
 Then we would see they are already there and not overwrite them.
-To use arm64 would need to reverse engineer our docker image: create your own docker image that installs an arm64 jre to run the harness delegate jar and then pre-populate the client-tools directory with arm64 versions of the expected binarie.s
+2. To use arm64 would need to reverse engineer our docker image: create your own docker image that installs an arm64 jre to run the harness delegate jar and then pre-populate the client-tools directory with arm64 versions of the expected binarie.s
 Following binary list can be used:

 ```